JKWA/funx/guides/dsl/ord.md

 ## Parser

-The parser converts the DSL block into a step list.
+The parser converts the DSL block into a list of structures.
 It normalizes all projection syntax into one of four canonical types that `contramap/2` accepts:

 * `Lens.t()` - Bare lens struct
 * `Prism.t()` - Bare prism struct (uses `Maybe.lift_ord`)